Sati2030/COMP1008_Seiji/README.md

-# COMP1008---Seiji
+# COMP1008_Seiji
-Work done in COMP1008 by Seiji Sato
+Work done in COMP1008 by Seiji Sato.
+A